 Scope of Services and Deliverables

+Individuals with SMI or SED, populations primarily served by the CSB, are known to be at higher risk for poor physical health outcomes largely due to unidentified chronic conditions.
+Therefore, it is important for behavioral health staff to provide related care coordination to ensure access to needed physical health care.

-Any child diagnosed with a serious emotional disturbance and receiving ongoing CSB behavioral health service or any adult diagnosed with a serious mental illness and receiving ongoing CSB behavioral health service will be provided or referred for a primary care screening on a yearly basis.
+Any child diagnosed with a serious emotional disturbance or any adult diagnosed with a serious mental illness and receiving MH CM and/or Psychiatry services will be provided or referred for a primary care screening on a yearly basis.

-For the implementation of “ongoing behavioral health service” this is defined as “child with SED receiving Mental Health Targeted Case Management or adult with SMI receiving Mental Health Targeted Case Management”.
 These clients are required to be provided with a yearly primary care screening to include, at minimum, height, weight, blood pressure, and BMI.
 This screening may be done by the CSB or the individual may be referred to a primary care provider to have this screening completed.

 If the screening is done by a primary care provider, the CSB is responsible for the screening results to be entered in the patient’s CSB electronic health record.
 The CSB will actively support this connection and coordinate care with physical health care providers for all service recipients.

-CSB shall screen and monitor any individual over age 3 being prescribed an antipsychotic medication by a CSB prescriber for metabolic syndrome following the American Diabetes Association guidelines.
+On an annual basis, CSB shall screen and monitor for metabolic syndrome (following the American Diabetes Association guidelines) any individual receiving STEP-VA services over age 3, with a diagnosis of SMI prescribed an antipsychotic medication by a CSB prescriber,

-Individuals with serious mental illness (SMI), a population primarily served by the CSB, are known to be at higher risk for poor physical health outcomes largely due to unidentified chronic conditions.
-Therefore, it is important for behavioral health staff to provide primary care screening to identify and provide related care coordination to ensure access to needed physical health care.
+Individuals with SMI , a population primarily served by the CSB, are known to be at higher risk for poor physical health outcomes largely due to unidentified chronic conditions.

 For the population includes all individuals over age 3 who receive psychiatric medical services by the CSB.
-CSB must report the screen completion and monitoring completion in CCS monthly submission.
+CSB must report the screen completion and monitoring completion in the regular submissions of EHR data to DBHDS.

-c.
 Same Day Access (SDA)

 Scope of Services and Deliverables

+SDA serves children adolescents, and adults seeking behavioral health services.
+Military status will be considered, and appropriate services and referrals made based on that status.
+CSB’s have flexibility to adopt two versions of Same Day Access, depending on the needs of their community and staffing.

-SDA means an individual may walk into or contact a CSB to request mental health or substance use disorder services and receive a comprehensive clinical behavioral health assessment , not just a screening, from a licensed or license-eligible clinician the same day.
-Based on the results of the comprehensive assessment, if the individual is determined to need services, the goal of SDA is that he or she receives an appointment for face-to-face or other direct services in the program clinical circumstances
+An individual may walk into or contact a CSB to request mental health or substance use disorder services and receive a comprehensive clinical behavioral health assessment from a licensed or license-eligible clinician the same day.
+Based on the results of the comprehensive assessment, if the individual is determined to need services, the individual will receive an appointment for face-to-face or other direct services within 30 business days of the completed CNA.

+SDA can also provide a mental health and substance use risk screening and triage to individuals at the time the individual first contacts the CSB/BHA for services.
+The screening and triage may be completed in person, by telephone, or via telehealth, and will include, at a minimum, the presenting need and a screening for risk of harm to self or others, and for risk of accidental overdose.
+Appointments are not necessary for this initial screening.
+Individuals determined to be at high risk will be seen for a full assessment within 24 hours; individuals in an active crisis situation will be routed to Emergency Services immediately.
+Individuals determined to be at low or moderate risk will be seen for assessment within 10 business days.
+Based on the results of the comprehensive assessment, if the individual is determined to need services offered by the CSB, the individual will receive an appointment for face-to-face or other direct services in the program offered by the CSB within 30 calendar days, sooner if indicated by clinical circumstances.